infovelocity/devsite/content/pages/about/content2.md

 date: 2018-12-06T09:29:16+10:00
 #background: 'https://source.unsplash.com/_v-EHHKKW3w/1600x700'
 align: right
-image: mian.jpg
+image: mianb1.jpg
 class: avatar1
 linkedin: linkedin.com/in/mian-mahmood
 ---

 Principal Application Architect & Senior Java Developer

+Commencing his career as a Java developer, Mian swiftly ascended to diverse senior roles such as Principal Application Architect and Technical Design Authority.
+With an impressive 30+ years of hands-on experience spanning a broad range of technologies, he has cultivated a remarkable skill set.

+For the past decade, Mian has operated as an independent consultant, offering his expertise to prominent organizations, including Barclays Wealth, JP Morgan, Ministry of Justice, and the UK Home Office.
+He has successfully led and delivered numerous projects from the design phase to final delivery.

-Meet our accomplished Application Architect and Senior Developer, boasting an impressive 30+ years of practical experience spanning a wide spectrum of technologies.
-Driven by an unwavering passion for propelling open-source progress, our team member is a self-motivated individual renowned for their precision in solving intricate problems.
-With exceptional communication skills and a resolute commitment to achieving collective goals, they are a vital asset dedicated to elevating the success of our company.
-Their career journey reflects a consistent drive for innovation, making them a valuable contributor poised to make a significant impact on our team's accomplishments.
+Fueled by an enduring commitment to advancing open-source advancements, he stands as a self-motivated problem solver known for his precision.
+Backed by excellent communication skills and unwavering dedication to shared goals, he is a pivotal asset dedicated to propelling our company's success.
+His consistent drive for innovation underscores his significant impact on our team's achievements.